-It's the off-season: your cabins are silent and empty, your counselors have returned to their other jobs, and you might think that your job is done.
+It's almost the off-season: very soon your cabins will be silent and empty, your counselors will be returning to their other jobs, and you might think that your job is done.
 But don’t be fooled!
 Your summer camp staff should still be thinking about camp strategies like marketing.

 Marketing for your summer camp has to start long before camp registration opens: you want your camp community to be raring to go by registration day!
 In order to build excitement for your upcoming summer camp activities and attract new faces to your camp, you have to use summer camp marketing strategies throughout the rest of the year.

 Summer camp marketing is crucial for the success of your camp: you'll need to bring in new campers every year in order to make up for those that age out of your camp’s offerings or move too far away to attend.

 In order for your summer camp marketing strategies to be successful, they have to be applicable to one of two groups: campers who have already attended, and those that you’re trying to convert into campers.
 Craft personalized asks to reach both of these groups for the best reactions from each.